clux/facemaulers/east/epilogue.md

 - Gilbert
 - Resurrections
 - Wand of Orcus first attempts and decisions
-- ANYTHING THEY WANT TO DO
+- ANYTHING THEY WANT TO DO THAT DAY

 ### Second Stage
 - Galeron + Faey
 - Ceremony (Funeral or something else)?
 - Mordai + Dahaka
-- TODO: something for faey to help hjarka?
+- Faey: Try to get him child.
-- TODO: Halls of Justice / Kavaki Bro strats?
+- Halls of Justice
+- Kavaki Bro strats (he'll have to initiate something...)
+- EVERYONE LONG TERM WHAT THEY WANT TO DO
+- One last get-together if they split up..

+### Cliffhangers
+Need a cliffhanger to indicate that the world is still alive and you intend to keep playing with your friends.

+- GW keeping orcus staff -> blurring the line of good and evil
+- Mordai keeping chronomancy -> sahaquiel loop indication (portrait or other)
+- Future event in the City (Zombies rising from the graveyard)

 ### Mordai
-Needs to Modify Memory on Ursula/Diana/Sansuri to end it and he's free.
-Gets a chance during Diana/Ursula encounter
-Need to remind him of consequences if it's not upheld?

-TODO:
+- Diana/Ursula chats/mind wipes
+- Sahaquiel Ending
-- patron clearup.
+- Last knowledge
-- Sever his ties with patron and divine faiths.
+- Let him design hist future

-A breakthrough feat that lets him retrofit his knowledge by actually using the weave.
+A breakthrough feat that lets him retrofit his knowledge by actually using the weave?

 ### Faey
 - Arch-faey manager route via Galeron above.
-- TODO: Something from Sahaquiel about Hjarka?
+- Titania in faeywild.
+Arch-fey now.
+What does he want to do?
+- Kid patron route?
+- Scythe for him?

 ### GW
 For wand, go through Gilbert and resurrections first, then either: